 The sophisticated Mixer and Router functions of the TwK™ make it possible to configure your system, based on your available source unit outputs and your amplifier channel configuration.
 JL Audio TüN™ software is used to set up these functions in one of two ways.

-1) When using the Basic or Advanced Project Levels of the TüN™ software, you simply identify your system’s input and output configurations and the Project Setup Tool auto-populates the TwK’s Input Mixer and Router.
+1) Identify your system’s input and output configurations and the Project Setup Tool auto-populates the TwK’s Input Mixer and Router.
 You can view the resulting Mixer/Router configuration in the “SETUP” tab, where you can make changes, rerouting signals to different EQ’s or outputs, or configuring more channels where needed.

-2) In the Expert Project Level there is no Project Setup Tool.
-You must configure the functionality of the Mixer and Router manually.
+2) Bypass the set up tool and configure the functionality of the Mixer and Router manually.
 You will name the Inputs, decide whether and how they are mixed, which EQ Bank they are assigned to, and which TwK™ Outputs they will feed, and what these Outputs will be called.

 In order to dig into these functions further, let’s define some important terms first.

 In this document, “Inputs” refers to the input connections of the TwK™ D8 (2 ch optical Digital), or the TwK™ 88, which has 8 analog inputs (labeled 1,2,3…8) + 2 ch Digital Input, optical or coaxial).
 Input connections can be named, for easy reference.
 Learn more about the TwK™ 88 and TwK™ D8 Inputs.

 “Mixer” refers to the TwK’s mechanism for combining multiple signals into one signal.
 For example, a left input signal and a right input signal can be combined into one mono signal.